-Chardan is focused on sectors with the highest potential for investment return due to creating real value for society, specifically through disruptive innovation, cost savings, and access to medicines.
+Chardan is focused on sectors with the highest potential for investment returns due to creating real value for society, specifically through disruptive innovation, generation of cost savings, and provision of access to medicines.
 For example, Chardan has focused on gene therapy/genetic medicines.
 Gene therapy involves insertion of genetic material into cells of the patients to provide the cells a new function or to restore missing or inappropriate functioning.
-In 2017, three gene therapies were approved for the first time in the United States, Kymriah, Yescarta, and Luxturna.
-The sector outperformed broader biotech markets as big cap pharma increased the pace of acquisitions for gene therapy companies.
+In 2017, three gene therapies were approved for the first time in the United States, namely, Kymriah, Yescarta, and Luxturna.
+The sector outperformed broader biotech markets as big cap pharma increased the pace of acquisitions for gene therapy companies, as exemplified by the acquisition of AveXis in 2018.
 The sector has attracted a substantial funding in past five years on the potential of gene therapies to improve the effectiveness of existing treatments options.
 Other segments where Chardan is positioned include medical technology and digital healthcare, where better clinical outcomes and cost savings are possible.